Today, we’re going to address whether you should open a bank account in Gibraltar. The short answer is, maybe.

 But then, in 2010, the EU Savings Tax Directive happened.
 People freaked out and alarm bells went off.

-Suddenly, Europeans woke up and realized the tax game they’d been playing was changed forever.
+Suddenly, Europeans woke up and realized the tax game they’d been playing had changed forever.

 Laws, regulations, information sharing, and banking were going to get way more intense… and it did